Vs79singh/Ticket-Tracker/Readme.md

 ## Features
 ---
-- Create tasks with colored tickets.
+- Create tasks with coloured tickets.
-- Edit existing tasks and update their priority by changing the color of the ticket.
+- Edit existing tasks and update their priority by changing the colour of the ticket.
 - Delete tasks that are no longer needed.
-- Advanced filtering options to find tasks based on their color.
+- Advanced filtering options to find tasks based on their colour.

 ## Getting Started
 ---